quorten/quorten-blog1/_posts/2019-10-30-barber-pole-hist.md

 tags: [random]
 ---

-The striped trobber indicator in user interfaces kind of looks like a "barber pole."
+The striped throbber indicator in user interfaces kind of looks like a "barber pole."

 What is the history of the barber pole?
 I heard an interesting